httpwg/http-extensions/draft-ietf-httpbis-unprompted-auth.md

 ## Signature Computation {#computation}

-Once the nonce has been extracted from the key exporter output (see
+Once the Signature Input has been extracted from the key exporter output (see
 {{output}}), it is prefixed with static data before being signed to mitigate issues caused by key reuse.
 The signature is computed over the concatenation of: